 Benton County is blessed with with a bounty of libraries, all of which provide books, magazines, and computing resources to their towns.
 The Benton County Public Library in Fowler, along with the Oxford, Otterbein, Boswell, and Earl Park libraries are great resources for our local communities and host a variety of programs.

-Health: Local healthcare options include the Benton Health and Wellness Center in Fowler and Arnett Clinic in Otterbein .
+Health: Local healthcare options are Arnett Clinic in Otterbein .
 Two large hospitals in Lafayette, Indiana provide a full spectrum of emergency, inpatient, and specialist care options.
 Green Hill Manor in Fowler provides short-term and long-term nursing care.

 Climate: Winter, spring, summer, and fall, Benton County has it all.
 Our climate is moderate: January is the coldest winter month with an average temperature of 20.1 degrees Fahrenheit.
 Typical light snow is quickly dealt with by local road crews.
 July is the warmest summer month, averaging 83 degrees Fahrenheit.
 The extended Spring is fragranced with a sweet smell of freshly-turned earth and new grass.
 Fall usually brings an impressionist's palette of colors spattered across local trees.